Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

 The Legacy of Master of Puppets

 Master of Puppets is one of the best metal albums of 1986 and all time.
 It is one of those albums that metal fans will never forget as we are now into 2021.
 This is one of the best albums ever made by the best US heavy metal band!
-Metallica has been active for 39 years and five separate decades and they are still going.
+Metallica has been active for over 40 years and five separate decades and they are still going.
 They would once again go back to their original heavy roots with Death Magnetic in 2008.
 But Master of Puppets seems to be the album considered by many Metallica fans to be their finest work.
 In the opinion of this writer, it is not their finest work but it is pretty darn close.
 For an avid Metallica fan, it would be reasonable to assume or to even conclude that one of the first four releases by Metallica is their best work.
 Master of Puppets became accepted as the heavy metal genre’s most accomplished album.
 If the album Kill ‘em All didn’t bring Metallica out from the metal underground, Master of Puppets certainly did.

 Like its predecessor album Ride the Lightning, Master of Puppets had that melodic feeling in a direct departure from the band’s debut album.
 Master of Puppets can be considered a genre defining album for thrash metal and it also is Cliff Burton’s most masterful performance as well.